ionzzu/CougSat1/docs/engDrawings.md

 ## STR_nY

-A slat insert for the satellite.
+Slat insert for the satellite.

 See [STR_nY directory](../engineering_drawings/str_ny)